 Wayne Davis took to the train to chat with the passengers about their experience and the conductors about the Covid protocols.

-Ridership continues to grow, albeit not a fast as we'd like to see.
+Ridership continues to grow, albeit not as fast as we'd like to see.
 Why not take a trip to NOWHERE, between Brunswick and Boston, just to get out of the house?
 The crews will be delighted to see you.

 - Created: 01 September 2020 01 September 2020